vidyats1994/aics/resources/resources.md

 This folder contains some resources (code and datasets) useful for your project.

+## Lecture 2: pyTTR

+  - [pyTTR](https://github.com/GU-CLASP/pyttr/blob/master/ttr-overview-aics2019.ipynb) is an implementation of TTR in Python
+  - An application of pyTTR code to image classification with DNNs and visual question answering: A. Matsson, S. Dobnik, and S. Larsson.
+ImageTTR: Grounding Type Theory with Records in image classification for visual question answering.
+In R. Osswald, C. Retoré, and P. Sutton, editors, Proceedings of the IWCS 2019 Workshop on Computing Semantics with Types, Frames and Related Structures, pages 55–64, Gothenburg, Sweden, June 2019.
+Association for Computational Linguistics. [paper](https://www.aclweb.org/anthology/W19-1007/) and [code](https://github.com/arildm/imagettr) The paper is based on Arild's masters thesis which is turn is based on his AICS course project.

 ## Image classification

   - [Basic classification: Classify images of clothing](https://www.tensorflow.org/tutorials/keras/classification)